 Express Your Voice Choir

 Borne out of Arts and Health in 2009, the Express Your Voice Choir met weekly, September through June for over six years.
 Almost 200 older adults from various cultural backgrounds, speaking many different languages and from all walks of life, raised their voices in this project.
-Under the direction of vocalist and composer DB Boyko, the choir performed their original collaborative work for the VOICE OVER mind Festival, The Memory Festival, Music on Main’s Modulus Festival, Tiny Talent Biltmore Cabaret, Sound of Dragon Festival and, of course, at the Arts and Health Project Gala every year.
+Under the direction of vocalist and composer DB Boyko, the choir performed their original collaborative work for the VOICE OVER mind Festival, The Memory Festival, Music on Main’s Modulus Festival, Tiny Talent Biltmore Cabaret, Sound of Dragon Festival and, of course, at the Arts & Health Gala Showcase every year.
+Express Your Voice culminated in 2015 with the production of a CD of their work made in collaboration with Vancouver’s Now Orchestra and a concert/CD Launch in June 2015.

 Roundhouse Community Centre